OmarMustafaIsmail/custos_task/README.md

     - Login to your backendless account
     - create an app
-    - copy the custom domain and replace the baseUrl in lib/utils/network/remote/end_points.dart with your domain
+    - copy the Backendless subdomain and replace the baseUrl in lib/utils/network/remote/end_points.dart with your domain
+        note: MAKE SURE TO ADD https:// before your subdomain